4 Classic Pitfalls in AI Vendor Selection

 Artificial intelligence is moving quickly from experimentation to execution.
 Across industries, enterprises are piloting AI in customer service, product development, HR, supply chain, and finance.
 Yet one reality is clear: the wrong AI vendor can derail even the best strategies.

 Many failures stem from four predictable pitfalls.
-This article focuses on those pitfalls and pragmatic safeguards.
-For the structured evaluation model, see: The Six Dimensions of AI Vendor Evaluation That Matter Most.
+This article focuses on those pitfalls and pragmatic safeguards for CIO and CDO teams.
+Use them to shape your RFP questions and shortlist reviews.
+For a structured evaluation model and checklist, see: The Six Dimensions of AI Vendor Evaluation That Matter Most.
 For the business and reputational consequences, see: The Hidden Costs of Choosing the Wrong AI Vendor.

 Pitfall 1: Proof-of-Concepts That Never Scale